Wanderlost by Jen Malone

 by Jen Malone

-Aubree doesn’t even make it to the first stop before their plan unravels, leaving her with an unexpected guest: the tour company owner’s son, Sam.
-Considering she’s pretending to be Elizabeth, she absolutely shouldn’t fall for him, but she can’t seem to help it.
+Aubree doesn’t even make it to the first stop in Amsterdam before their perfect plan unravels, leaving her with no phone, no carefully prepared binder full of helpful facts, and an unexpected guest: the tour company owner’s son, Sam.
+Considering she’s pretending to be Elizabeth, she absolutely shouldn’t fall for him, but she can’t help it, especially with the most romantic European cities as the backdrop for their love story.

 But her relationship with Sam is threatening to ruin her relationship with her sister, and she feels like she’s letting both of them down.
 Aubree knows this trip may show her who she really is—she just hopes she likes where she ends up.